omnetpp/docs.omnetpp.org/tictoc/index.md

 If we check the `connections` section a little more, we will realize that each node pair is connected with two connections.
 One for each direction.
-@opp 4 supports two way connections, so let's use them.
+OMNeT++ 4 supports two way connections, so let's use them.

 First of all, we have to define two-way (or so called `inout`) gates instead of the separate `input` and `output` gates we used previously.